Resources

 Workaholics Anonymous-WA

-SMART Recovery, and/or Recovery Dharma YYC for group support if you are struggling with any problem behaviour.
-I understand these groups may not be a fit for you, but some of the writings or materials may have an impact even if you do not pursue meetings.
+We understand these groups may not be a fit for you, but some of the writings or materials may have an impact even if you do not pursue meetings.

 Worth Recovery podcast (for women in recovery)

+Make It Personal.
 There are a lot of self-help resources out there.
-When looking at books, YouTube, websites, and other resources, I recommend finding resources that speak to you personally.
+When looking at books, YouTube, websites, and other resources, we recommend finding resources that speak to you personally.
 Just because it was recommended or others have found it useful does not mean it will relate to you.
 Search out the general topic you are interested in, sample resources as you are able to, and then pursue the ones that resonate for you.
 These will usually have more meaning and personal impact then those you are looking at because you “should.”

+Not a Replacement, but a Complement.
 While self-help resources are not a replacement for professional assessment, diagnosis, and treatment, they can certainly be complementary of the journey of change and can help people start to identify specific issues and places where professional therapy may be useful.